cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 1. A numeric quality score `<ISSUE_NAME>_score` (between 0 and 1) estimating how severe this issue is exhibited in each example from a dataset.
 Examples with higher scores are less likely to suffer from this issue.
 Access these via: the :py:attr:`Datalab.issues <cleanlab.datalab.datalab.Datalab.issues>` attribute or the method :py:meth:`Datalab.get_issues(\<ISSUE_NAME\>) <cleanlab.datalab.datalab.Datalab.get_issues>`.
 2. A Boolean `is_<ISSUE_NAME>_issue` flag for each example from a dataset.
 Examples where this has value  `True` are those estimated to exhibit this issue.
 Access these via: the :py:attr:`Datalab.issues <cleanlab.datalab.datalab.Datalab.issues>` attribute or the method :py:meth:`Datalab.get_issues(\<ISSUE_NAME\>) <cleanlab.datalab.datalab.Datalab.get_issues>`.
 3. An overall dataset quality score (between 0 and 1), quantifying how severe this issue is overall across the entire dataset.
 Datasets with higher scores do not exhibit this issue as badly overall.
-Access these via: the :py:attr:`Datalab.issue_summary <cleanlab.datalab.datalab.Datalab.issue_summary>` attribute.
+Access these via: the :py:attr:`Datalab.issue_summary <cleanlab.datalab.datalab.Datalab.issue_summary>` attribute or the method :py:meth:`Datalab.get_issue_summary(\<ISSUE_NAME\>) <cleanlab.datalab.datalab.Datalab.get_issue_summary>`.

 **Example (for the outlier issue type)**